preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/communities-v7/directory/index.rst

 Pending Approval
 *****************
 When a user creates a community where approval is needed, an administrator uses this list to approve or reject.
-Here's an example:
+Here's an example from a test environment:

 .. image:: community-pending-approval-v7.png